The Kotobuki Squadron

 - Femme Fatale Spy: To give some distraction inside the Elite Force's hideout and steal the Raiden as the other Kotobuki invade the natural fortress, Zara disguises herself among cabaret dancer troupe.
 She ends up incapacitating the majority of the pirates by seducing these young men and challenging them in a drinking contest.

-- The Final Temptation: She gives Leona an offer to just abandon everything and run away with her, away from any responsibility and obligation that will come from fighting against Isao.
-Leona rejects her offer, and Zara surrenders herself to the fate of constant danger as long as she could always be with Leona.
+- The Final Temptation: She gives Reona an offer to just abandon everything and run away with her, away from any responsibility and obligation that will come from fighting against Isao.
+Reona rejects her offer, and Zara surrenders herself to the fate of constant danger as long as she could always be with Leona.

 - Hard-Drinking Party Girl: Zara sure loves to drink alcohol.
 She uses this to incapacitate most of the Elite Forces by drinking them all under the table.